awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-getting-started.md

 1. Create an Aurora DB cluster for the Aurora global database\.

 1. Create the Aurora DB instance for the cluster\.

-1. Create an Aurora DB instance for the Aurora DB cluster\.
+This is the primary Aurora DB cluster for the global database\.

 1. Create a second DB instance for Aurora DB cluster\.
 This is a reader to complete the Aurora DB cluster\.